The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Target selection

 \subsubsection{Fiducial stars}

 One of the requirements for quality pointing using the OSIRIS MOS mode is that we have at least three reference points in the field with good accuracy.
-In this case, these reference points will be fiducial stars in the LH field, which will help us to point the telescope with accuracy and repeatability.
+In this case, these reference points are fiducial stars in the LH field, which help us to point the telescope with accuracy and repeatability.

-Each observation had between 3 or 4 fiducial stars to guarantee accurate telescope pointing.
-Thus, we have chosen 172 sources in the LH field from SDSS-DR12 \citep{Alam2015}.
+Each observation had between three or four fiducial stars to guarantee accurate telescope pointing.
+Thus, we chose 171 sources in the LH field from SDSS-DR12 \citep{Alam2015}.
 The sample has a coordinate accuracy of 0.3 arcsec and $R$-band magnitudes between 16 and 19.
-According to this, the selected fiducials are bright enough to align the mask in a few minutes but not so bright that they could saturate the acquisition frames when a MOS mask is observed.
+According to this, the selected fiducials are bright enough to align the mask in a few minutes, but not so bright that they could saturate the acquisition frames when a MOS mask is observed.